Deterministic and Probabilistic Binary Search in Graphs: Hardness Proofs

 \begin{rtheorem}{Theorem}{\ref{thm:undirected-cost}} It is \Hardness{PSPACE}{complete} to determine, given a connected and unweighted undirected graph $G = (V, E)$ with vertex cost function $\COSTFUNCTION: V \rightarrow Z_{+}$ and an integer \TOTQ, whether there is an adaptive query strategy which always finds the target while paying a total cost of at most \TOTQ.
-This hardness holds even when $G$ has diameter at most $9$. \end{rtheorem} } The proofs are quite similar, so we present them together.
+This hardness holds even when $G$ has diameter at most $9$. \end{rtheorem} }

-First, recall (see \cite[Chapter 17.2]{papadimitriou:complexity} for a more detailed discussion) that $\Sigma_{2\NumRound - 1}$ (here, we are interested only in odd classes) can be characterized as all problems that can be expressed as
+First, recall (see \cite[Chapter 17.2]{papadimitriou:1994:complexity} for a more detailed discussion) that $\Sigma_{2\NumRound - 1}$ (here, we are interested only in odd classes) can be characterized as all problems that can be expressed as

 where each $\vc{x}_i = (x_{i,1}, \ldots, x_{i,\EachRound}), \vc{y}_i = (y_{i,1}, \ldots, y_{i,\EachRound})$ is a vector of \EachRound Boolean variables, and $F$ is a predicate that can be evaluated in polynomial time.
 A canonical hard problem for $\Sigma_{2\NumRound-1}$, which we will use for the hardness proof here, is the problem \GQBF{\NumRound}, in which we specifically choose $F(\vc{x}_1, \vc{y}_1, \ldots, \vc{x}_\NumRound) = \bigwedge_{\ell = 1}^m \Clause{\ell}$ as a CNF formula.
 Without loss of generality, we may assume that no clause contains both a variable and its negation, since such a clause is always satisfied, and can thus be pruned.
 When $\NumRound$ is part of the input, \GQBF{\NumRound} is equivalent to the well-known QBF problem --- in that case, the problem is \Hardness{PSPACE}{hard} even when each $\vc{x}_i, \vc{y}_i$ is just a single Boolean variable.